Conservation laws and variational structure of damped nonlinear wave equations: Introduction

 \section{Introduction}

-The wave equation $u_{tt} =c^2 u_{xx}$ is a commonplace simple model for wave propagation and vibrations in one dimension, where $c$ is the wave speed and $u(x,t)$ is the wave amplitude.
-In real world applications, it is of interest to consider more general models \cite{Whitham-book} that include the effects of frictional damping and nonlinear self-interaction:
+The wave equation $u_{tt} =c^2 u_{xx}$ is a commonplace simple model for wave propagation and vibrations in one dimension (see e.g. \Ref{Whitham-book}), where $c$ is the wave speed and $u(x,t)$ is the wave amplitude.
+In real world applications, it is of interest to consider more general models that include the effects of linear damping and self-interaction:

-where $a$ is the damping coefficient and $g(u)$ is the self-interaction term.
-A main quantity for understanding the behaviour of solutions $u(x,t)$ is the energy
+where $a(t)>0$ is the damping coefficient and $g(u)\neq0$ is the self-interaction term.
+Damped wave equations of this type occur in numerous physical applications.